Lexicon of Geospatial Terminology

 A license or certificate from the U.S. Nuclear Regulatory Commission (NRC) is required before any entity is permitted to operate a civilian nuclear facility or receive risk-significant nuclear or radioactive material.
 Records of the formal NRC regulatory process and licensing and certificate reviews are a means of identifying the nuclear facilities and other entities that use, acquire, transport, or dispose of risk-significant nuclear or radioactive material.

 Back to top

-The collection, purchase, conversion, transformation, sharing, exchanging, or creation of geospatial data that were selected to meet the business needs identified (stage 3 of the geospatial data lifecycle).
+Identify the mechanism(s) for the collection, purchase, conversion, transformation, sharing, exchanging, or creation of geospatial data that were selected to meet the business needs (stage 3 of the geospatial data lifecycle).